If Antarctic ice shelves collapse, sea levels could rise 10 meters by 2300

-Alarming forecast: By 2300, the sea level could rise by 10 metersIf by the year 2300, the rises by 10 meters due to the collapse of Antarctica’s ice shelves, many cities and villages around the world will be submerged.
+Alarming forecast: By the year 2300, sea levels could rise by 10 metersIf by the year 2300 sea levels rise by 10 meters due to the collapse of Antarctica’s ice shelves, many cities and villages around the world would be submerged.

 This warning comes from a team of researchers at Sorbonne University in Paris.
-According to their projections, within the next 275 years, 59 percent of Antarctica’s ice shelves could collapse, leading to catastrophic consequences.
+According to their projections, within the next 275 years, 59 percent of Antarctica’s ice shelves could collapse, with catastrophic consequences.

 What did the scientists report?

-The findings of this study read like a science fiction blockbuster.
-However, this is not fiction; these events could become a reality if greenhouse gas emissions continue to rise rapidly.
+The study’s findings read like science fiction.
+But they’re not: these events could happen if greenhouse gas emissions keep rising rapidly.

-“Our results indicate that current emission policies could significantly affect the likelihood of losing most of Antarctica’s ice shelves,” warned the university team.
-The viability of these ice shelves largely depends on potential greenhouse gas emission scenarios.
-If emissions remain low, only one ice shelf will collapse; if they are high, more than half could be lost.
+The university team warned, “Our results indicate that current emission policies could significantly affect the likelihood of losing most of Antarctica’s ice shelves.”
+Whether the ice shelves survive largely depends on greenhouse gas emission scenarios.
+If emissions remain low, only one ice shelf will collapse; if emissions are high, more than half could be lost.

-Currently, Antarctica has 15 major ice shelves and many smaller ones, as reported by Daily Mail.
-These floating barriers of the Antarctic ice sheet play a crucial role in controlling ice loss.
+Currently, Antarctica has 15 major ice shelves and many smaller ones.
+These floating extensions of the Antarctic ice sheet play a crucial role in restraining ice loss.

-“Since the ice shelves act as a barrier, preventing ice from the ice sheet from flowing into the ocean, they serve as a safety net around Antarctica,” explained the team led by Clara Burgard.
-Meanwhile, “their thinning and subsequent collapse accelerate the release of ice into the ocean,” the researchers noted.
+The team led by Clara Burgard explained, “Since the ice shelves act as a barrier, preventing ice from the ice sheet from flowing into the ocean, they serve as a safety net around Antarctica,” adding that “their thinning and collapse accelerate the release of ice into the ocean.”

 Melting of Antarctica's ice shelves